patricebechard/rasa/docs/migration-guide.rst

      - ask_is_bot:
          triggers: action_is_bot

-This would become the following rule:
+This becomes the following rule:

 .. code-block:: yaml

     rules:
         rule: Rule to map `ask_is_bot` intent
         steps:
-        - ...
         - intent: ask_is_bot
         - action: action_is_bot